junxit/us-congress-bills-112/bill.md

 - **(7)** He was the first New Mexico governor born in New Mexico after statehood.
 - **(8)** He served four terms as Governor of New Mexico between 1951 and 1962.
 - **(9)** He served as a United States Senator from New Mexico from 1962–1964.
-- **(10)** He was confirmed by the United States Senate as an United States District Judge for the District of New Mexico on October 8, 1970, and served in that position until his death in 2002.
+- **(10)** He was confirmed by the United States Senate as a United States District Judge for the District of New Mexico on October 8, 1970, and served in that position until his death in 2002.
 - **(11)** He led a rich and accomplished life dedicated to public service which warrants recognition.

 ## § 2.
 Designation